marijnh/Eloquent-JavaScript/16_game.md

 spaces.
 In the ((CSS)) code shown next, the `actor` class gives the actors their absolute position.
 Their type name is used as an extra class to give them a color.
-We don't have to define the `lava` class again because we reuse the class for the lava grid squares which we defined earlier.
+We don't have to define the `lava` class again because we're reusing the class for the lava grid squares we defined earlier.

 ```{lang: "text/css"}